arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 |       15       |     SAI D0     |            SAI_D0            |        J2-53         |    SAI D0     |
 |       16       |     SAI CK     |            SAI_CK            |        J2-49         |    SAI CK     |
 |       18       |     SAI FS     |            SAI_FS            |        J2-51         |    SAI FS     |

+The pins detailed above are exclusively designated for __OUTPUT__ purposes.
+As such, these three GPIO pins are not configurable as inputs and are solely used as __OUTPUTS__.

 ### I2C